 Owners and founders of Great Pyrenees Rescue of Missouri.
 When Ken said 3 dogs was the limit, Linda decided it was time to start a rescue group so she could help as many dogs as she possibly could.
 Linda is the heart of this rescue group and they both work endlessly to do the most they can for dogs in need.

 I adopted my first Great Pyrenees in 2017 when my boyfriend's sister was fostering an adorable white ball of fluff.
 That's when I fell in love with the breed.
 After fostering for some local rescues, I found the Great Pyrenees Rescue of Missouri.
 I started as a foster in August 2019.
-Since then I have had 13 fosters, with only 1 foster fail!
+Since then I have had 16 fosters, with only 1 foster fail!
 I became a coordinator for the rescue in March 2020.
-I now help schedule vet visits for the foster dogs.
 I also help create tshirt designs and other graphics and run the rescue's Instagram page.

 I've been rescuing wildlife since I was 7.
 I started working with dogs in my teens and now have 40+ years of experience working with them.
 I've always related to animals better than humans!